astroumd/lmtoy/INSTALL.md

 ## python modules

+Warning up front: this can be confusing.
+There are several ways how to install it in "your" python, but we also have a built-in way to do this It requires some deeper knowledge how python works, but the current default is a completely self-contained python via anaconda3.

 The suggested path is to use a virtual environment.
+This allows you to piggy back on top of your system version of python.
 From anaconda3 for example:

      python3 -m venv lmt1